percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 ## Improvements

-- [EVEREST-937](https://perconadev.atlassian.net/browse/EVEREST-937) - We have made some improvements in our telemetry, including sending telemetry data about the DB cluster every time a user creates one and adding information about the Everest version reported for the instance ID.

 - [EVEREST-909](https://perconadev.atlassian.net/browse/EVEREST-909) - Percona Everest now validates scheduled backups if another backup is already scheduled for the same time and location.